 Berlin Fashion Week is coming up and will take place between January 19th and January 23rd, 2015.
 Save the Date!

 For the rest of the year, Berlin will be celebrating and marking the 25th anniversary of the Fall of the Berlin Wall.

 At the end of 2014, I will reveal some of my plans for 2015.
 So many things are going to happen.

 December is going to be marvellous!

 Have you ever been to the Monkey Forest in Bali?
 Do you like monkeys?
 Do you like rats?!

 If you like this post.

-Share it!
+Please Share it!
 Tweet it!
-Like it!
+Or like it!